dadaismee/vs_blog/src/blog/phd-draft/index.md

 What we can do is to build some models possibly explaining this dynamic trajectory and answering the question of how normativity as a "feature of environment" might have evolved from non-normative and non-epistemic agents playing CE.
 Thus, we are addressing two weaker yet explanatorily crucial parts of RiE: relationship between animal and human conventions as CE and emergence of normative human conventions with decoupled representation.
 This is what we are going to do in the next chapter.

-# Chapter 3.
+# **Chapter 3**.
 Evolution of normativity in Guala's unified social ontology from non-epistemic agents with niche construction
 As we saw in the previous chapter, Guala an Hindriks explain the stability of social institutions with both objective and subjective parts: equilibria of strategic games and meaningful rules employed by agents with which they represent the objective equilibria of games.
 I claimed that Guala and Hindriks bet too highly on an ambiguous notion of representation as responsible for normativity which, according to them, stabilizes institutions.
 The ambiguity stems from the description of representation as correspondence between scientific concepts and its real-world referents, while using cognitive capacity language.
 Discerning these notions shows that scientific notion of representation is what makes RiE work, but scientific representation depends, as I claimed, on *decoupled representation* as evolved cognitive capacity to disentangle stimuli and response and internalize norms.
 It means that showing how a representational capacity contributes to rule-following is central for our argument.

 A reasonable place to start is Sterelny's theory of decoupled representation mentioned by Guala and Hindriks in their appeal to cognitive representation as responsible for coordinating action on many representations as following rules.
 Taking Sterelny's theory seriously, we will see that its core mechanism of *cognitive niche construction* is ecological, meaning that the novelty is introduced through the interaction of agents with their environment.
 This will provide an important clue for resolving both problems of RiE: emergence of epistemic correlation from ontic one and emergence of normativity.
 Next, we will look deeply into Sterelny's theory of decoupled representation, its main mechanism of niche construction, game-theoretic models incorporating niche construction to finally arrive at our own agent-based models for emergence of epistemic correlation and normativity.